top of page

 TED C.

-Ted is a lifelong New Englander, raised in Connecticut and holding degrees in U.S. History and Archaeology from Bowdoin College in Maine.
-Over the past decade in Massachusetts, Ted has worked in public history along Boston's Freedom Trail as a U.S. Park Ranger, museum educator, and small business owner.
-From local institutions such as the Paul Revere House and Old South Meeting House, to interpreting Faneuil Hall, Bunker Hill, and beyond with Boston National Historical Park, Ted possesses a broad understanding of Revolutionary Boston's history.
-In 2016, Ted founded Hub Town Tours, which has delivered high-quality history to tens of thousands of guests, earning recognition as a Top 5 Tour of Boston and Top 20 Tour of the USA.
+Ted is a lifelong New Englander, raised in Connecticut and holding degrees in U.S. History & Archaeology from Bowdoin College in Maine.
+Over the past decade-plus in Massachusetts, Ted has worked in history along Boston's Freedom Trail as a park ranger, museum educator, and small business owner.
+From local museums such as the Paul Revere House and Old South Meeting House, to Faneuil Hall, Bunker Hill, and beyond with the National Park Service, Ted has a broad understanding of Revolutionary Boston.
+In 2016, Ted founded Hub Town Tours, which has since delivered award-winning history to hundreds of thousands of guests and earned recognition as the Top Pick on the Freedom Trail, Best of the Best in Boston, and #1 Awarded Tour of the United States.

 DAVE C.